lastguemamusa01/senior-developer/README.md

 lesson 5 : planning your path

+1 - smart goals driven by your vision
+2 - use 3 types of times
+3 - theoretical learning
+4 - practical learning

+power of habits

+used to do something
+assign time -> assign specific time in you calendar

+plan approaches

+* objectives by timeframes - plan what you will do for each and every day of the week.
+  * example : solve code kata every morning
+  * drive the work listening pod cast.
+  * objectives by timeframes
+* All in - let youlself one goal and devote all the time you have to accomplish it
+  * complete my pet project by next month. (one single big goal to achieve)
+* (Most Effective) Combination of the two - some habits do regularly and other than that, you have a big goal to which you devote all the rest of the time you have.

+set vision -> smart goals -> choose plan approach

+Good learning session - give you value(time invest) and sticks with you(update your plan if you cannot stick it)

+where you wnat to be in a few years ? what are the most relevant topics ? build a plan and stick to it

+habits is key for success.

+If a person studies a sbuject for 15 minutes a day in a year he will be an expert.
+In 5 years he will be a national expert - albert einstain

 ### Take the next step
 Time management – code quality – the zone – stand out

+advices to be better developer

+#### lesson1 : time management

+1 - estimate how long the task will take
+* you cannot estimate something that you don't understand it.
+* if you have several tasks diving into code in order to estimate how long each of them will take is usually overkill. but you can do is give a rough estimate.
+* if you are not familiar with the relevant part of the code, ask fellow developers that are familiar.
+  * do we have infraestcture for sending mail
+2 - Make sure you have what you need as soon as possible -  task is dependent on an external resources like another task.
+  * for each task you get always start by making sure you have everithing you need in order to complete it
+  * if you are dependent on someone or something, that is a risk on the way to mitigate it is by getting whatever it is you need as soon as possible.
+  * don't wait until the last moment to start looking for someone to answer your questions.
+3 - If there are delays, reflect them to you manager
+  * blockers
+  * like assigning someone to help you or reassigning the teams tasks so that others who have some spare time will make up for the delay.
+  * telling at last moment that you not going to make it, there is not much the manage can do.

+ASAP

+"A problem you reported long before the deadline is a problem.
+A problem reported shortly before the deadline is a crisis"

+steps :

+managing single taks -> managing several tasks -> managing people.

+you mitigate risks and eliminate waste of time, so does your team leader.

+first managing yourself and after that manage others.

+#### lesson2 : code quality

+Every craftsman should be proud of his craft.

+mastery - carpeter, jeweler, etc. low quality you can see it.

+software is not so. a piece of code can work for years even without bugs. lacking of quality will come into play is the price of changing it and in the price of fixing others components that work with it.

+customer only see the code results, not the code itself.

+Manifesto for software craftsmanship :
+* Not only working software, but also well-crafted software
+* Not only responding to change, but also steadily adding value
+* Not only individuals and interactions, but also a community of professionals
+* Not only customer collaboration, but also productive partnerships

+ Maintenance typically consumes about 40 to 80 percent(60 percent average) of software costs. so high quality software is essential.

+ you produce value to the company that can be converted to monetary profit.

+ Profit is the deciding factor

+#### lesson3: saying no to your manager

+#### lesson4: the Zone

+#### lesson5: stand out

 ### Conclusion